0BananaBig0/from_gcc_to_cpp/docs/AutoAndDecltype.md

 1. **Use `decltype( expression )&`** instead of `decltype( ( lvalue ) )`, or
    `decltype( ( expression ) )&` if you want to deduce a result as **a reference type**, even if the expression is already a reference.
-Although these four expressions yield the same inference result, the first option is preferred.
+Although these three expressions yield the same inference result, the first option is preferred.
 2. **Add `const`** as a prefix to `decltype( expression )` if you want to **deduce a result as a const type**, even if the expression is already a `const` type.